Research Snapshot

 Market interpretation

 This rally does not prove that lithium is structurally scarce again.
-What it does suggest is that the market is no longer comfortable with the simple version of the bearish story.
+What it does suggest is that the market is no longer comfortable with the simple version of the weaker story.

 If investors were still convinced that endless oversupply was the only narrative that mattered, ALB would not be pinning the top of its yearly range.
 A market can stay skeptical and still be forced to pay a higher price for optionality when a supply-sensitive commodity begins to look less one-sided.